 What We Believe About You

-This is what we believe about the person reading this page at 2am:
+This is what we believe about the person reading this page right now:

 We believe you are not here by chance.
-We believe the hour, the search, the tab you opened, the weight in your chest — all of that is what it looks like from the inside when the Father draws a soul toward the Son He has already given that soul to.
+We believe the search, the tab you opened, the weight in your chest — all of that is what it looks like from the inside when the Father draws a soul toward the Son He has already given that soul to.
 We believe Christ died with your name in His mouth.
-We believe that you were found before you were born, and that tonight is not the rescue — tonight is the moment you are starting to feel the rescue that has already happened.
+We believe that you were found before you were born, and that this page is not the rescue — this page is the moment you are starting to feel the rescue that has already happened.

 We believe the thing you are afraid is true — that you are not good enough, that you have done too much wrong, that the light cannot actually be for someone like you — is a lie older than you are, and that the cross was the point in history where that lie was specifically, violently, finally disproven.

-If You Can Only Read One Thing Tonight
+If You Can Only Read One More Thing

 If your eyes are heavy and you only have it in you for one more page, make it this: You Were Chosen Before You Were Broken.
 It is about five minutes.
 It will not argue with you.
 It will sit beside you.
 And when it is done, you can close the tab, turn off the phone, and lie down — and the truth underneath it will keep being true whether or not you remember it in the morning.